arieh/Events/README.md

 Same as `addEvent` only it will remove the listener automatically once dispatched.

 ##Pseudo events
-The library supports 2 specific pseudo events (later versions will support creating new ones as well):
+The library supports 2 specific pseudo events:

   1. `:once` - when used event will be added once.
   2. `:latched` - see latched section